5G OFDM

 Initial access and synchronization

-SSB mapping -> PBCH decoding -> PRACH opportunity -> RRC setup path Engineers see OFDM here through symbol-level placement of synchronization and broadcast structures, not just through high-level signaling names.
+SSB mapping -> PBCH decoding -> PRACH opportunity -> RRC setup path OFDM is visible here through symbol-level placement of synchronization and broadcast structures, not just through high-level signaling names.
+Read it together with SSB, PBCH, PRACH, and the RRC setup flow.

 Scheduling and data delivery